SUNSHINE99/nodejs/README.md

 # nodejs
-This repo contains implementation of some assignments in nodejs as part of nodejs
+This repo contains implementation of some assignments in nodejs

 # Assignment 1: